cdmill/neomodern.nvim/README.md

   -- Don't set background of floating windows.
 Recommended for when using floating -- windows with borders. plain_float = false,
-  -- Show the end-of-buffer tildes show_eob = true,
+  -- Show the end-of-buffer character show_eob = true,
   -- If true, enable the vim terminal colors term_colors = true,